Health Bridging Certificate (Level 4 only)

 Don't panic!
 Please apply for our open entry, Level 3 certificate which forms the first half of this programme and has a February start date.
 Click here for the combined Level 3 and Level 4 health bridging programme >

-Please note that while you don't need to provide evidence of your Covid-19 vaccination status to apply for this Level 4 programme, you will need to provide evidence of your vaccination status if you want to apply for one of our health diplomas or degrees when you successfully complete this programme.
+Please note that while you don't need to provide evidence of your vaccination status to apply for this Level 3 or Level 4 health bridging programme, you may need to provide evidence of your vaccination status as part of your enrolment in one of our health diplomas or degrees when you successfully complete this programme.
+Please check the relevant programme page for further information.

 Want your existing skills recognised?